attestra/nwautomatedrecover/README.md

     -r  Reconnect NIC after recover?
     -s  Destination datastore
     -v  vCenter Server
-    vmname : Name of the Virtual Machine to recover (source)
+    -x  Must be present to confirm that the recover must be executed vmname : Name of the Virtual Machine to recover (source)

 All the parameters are required by this script (but may not be by the API)